charlygarcia120/charlygarcia120/README.md

 Carlos Garcia,  Script Developer , systems analyst, hardware, telco.
-Electronic engineer by profession and entrepreneur by passion. love to work with some old tools for  data science and Web development (c,c++,awk, perl, php, phyton).
+Electronic engineer by profession and entrepreneur by passion, playing with boards and microcontrollers. love to work with some old tools for  data science and Web development (c,c++,awk, perl, php, phyton).
 For database i love to use firebase, Mysql, flat files, postgress  and Oracle.
 I love to study ERPs, CRMs, SCMs, RPA  and all kind of software for optimization resources and process in enterprises.